-Date Development July 19, 2018 To further address concerns expressed by foreign dealers conducting offerings into Canada and Canadian institutional investors, on July 19, 2013 the CSA made amendments to the report to provide greater clarity and flexibility regarding the certification requirement and to streamline certain information requirements.
-We are reissuing this Notice in light of these amendments and to provide further clarity on certain existing requirements.
-Provided all necessary ministerial approvals are obtained, the amendments will come into force on October 5, 2018.
+Date Development October 4, 2018 The Alberta Securities Commission ( ASC ) repealed and replaced ASC Rule 72-501 Distributions to Purchasers Outside Alberta effective August 31, 2018, which included moving ASC Policy 45-601 Distributions Outside Alberta into Companion Policy 72-501 Distributions to Purchasers Outside Alberta .
+The response in Question 1 of Annex 3 of this Notice was revised to reflect this change.
+July 19, 2018 To further address concerns expressed by foreign dealers conducting offerings into Canada and Canadian institutional investors, on July 19, 2018, the CSA made amendments to the report to provide greater clarity and flexibility regarding the certification requirement and to streamline certain information requirements.
+This Notice was reissued in light of these amendments and provide further clarity on certain existing requirements.
+The amendments came into force on October 5, 2018.
 September 29, 2016 In spring and summer 2016, staff became aware of concerns expressed by foreign dealers conducting offerings into Canada, as well as Canadian institutional investors, about the certification requirements in the report and other related issues.
 In certain instances, Canadian institutional investors were being excluded from participating in foreign offerings into Canada through certain foreign dealers as a result of a perceived change in the risk of personal liability in the report, as well as the more extensive information required in the report.
-We reissued this Notice in September 2016 to provide: clarification regarding the certification of the report, guidance on the reasonable steps the underwriter filing the report should undertake to obtain and confirm the required information regarding the issuer, guidance on the procedures that an issuer or underwriter could implement in order to reasonably confirm that a purchaser meets the conditions for a particular exemption, guidance on the increased flexibility for completing Schedule 1 for purchasers in certain circumstances who may qualify under more than one paragraph of the definition of "accredited investor", and guidance on disclosure of an issuer's North American Industry Classification Standard (NAICS) code that corresponds to the issuer's primary business activity where there is ambiguity on the appropriate code.

-Date Development April 7, 2016 In June 2016, the CSA introduced a new harmonized version of the report set out in Form 45-106F1 Report of Exempt Distribution (i.e. the report, or also referred to in Annex 4 as the 2016 Report ).
-Both investment fund issuers and non-investment fund issuers that distribute securities under certain prospectus exemptions are required to file the report, which replaced both the prior version of Form 45-106F1 Report of Exempt Distribution and Form 45-106F6 British Columbia Report of Exempt Distribution (together, the Prior Reports ).
+We reissued this Notice in September 2016 to provide: clarification regarding the certification of the report, guidance on the reasonable steps the underwriter filing the report should undertake to obtain and confirm the required information regarding the issuer, guidance on the procedures that an issuer or underwriter could implement in order to reasonably confirm that a purchaser meets the conditions for a particular exemption, guidance on the increased flexibility for completing Schedule 1 for purchasers in certain circumstances who may qualify under more than one paragraph of the definition of "accredited investor", and • guidance on disclosure of an issuer's North American Industry Classification Standard (NAICS) code that corresponds to the issuer's primary business activity where there is ambiguity on the appropriate code.
+April 7, 2016 In June 2016, the CSA introduced a new harmonized version of the report set out in Form 45-106F1 Report of Exempt Distribution (i.e. the report).
+Both investment fund issuers and non-investment fund issuers that distribute securities under certain prospectus exemptions are required to file the report, which replaced both the prior version of Form 45-106F1 Report of Exempt Distribution and Form 45-106F6 British Columbia Report of Exempt Distribution .
 We reissued this Notice in April 2016 to reflect the adoption of the report, to provide guidance on the new information requirements set out in the report, and to assist filers to transition to the report.

-June 25, 2015 This Notice was revised in June 2015 primarily to reflect the introduction of certain new prospectus exemptions in Ontario.
+Date Development June 25, 2015 This Notice was revised in June 2015 primarily to reflect the introduction of certain new prospectus exemptions in Ontario.
 April 26, 2012 Staff first published this Notice in April 2012 to highlight compliance issues identified in some reports filed.
 This Notice provided guidance to issuers, underwriters and their advisors for preparing and filing reports.